- Posted by doEEEt Media Group

 However, recent and planned strong investments in smallsat constellations require a mastered reliability of the platforms and payloads and a risk management strategy.
 This means that smallsat builders need to develop a capability in risk management, contrarily to the risk avoidance of traditional space sector.

-At Alter Technology, based on our experience of more than 30 years in the Space Sector, we have identified several key activities in product assurance and small satellite testing that need to be addressed for a successful commercial mission.
+At ALTER, based on our experience of more than 30 years in the Space Sector, we have identified several key activities in product assurance and small satellite testing that need to be addressed for a successful commercial mission.

 FILL THE FORM AND DOWNLOAD THE WEBINAR ->

 Can we consider COTS components to be used in the mobile industry?

 Of course, smartphone applications are the main driver of innovations in the COTS components industry (just think of the image sensor development).
 However, these components are not designed to survive in harsh environments and need adapted packaging, so they can’t be used “as is” for New Space.

 Is there any certification programmes from Alter Technology on space-related topics for students and engineers?

 Yes, we have MOOC on Radiation effects in Electronics

 You seem to rely on third party certification with first article inspection, but how is this compatible with fast-changing component sources?

 The certifying party need to have a strong knowledge of the space sector and know which component suppliers can ensure availability of components, their obsolescence and replacement plans, the implications of these replacements, etc.